CorbanSurtees/COSC203-Assignment-1/readme.md

 I attempted to make the site work on a variety of screen sizes but I am not happy with how it went, I would like it to be smoother than it is.
 ### Extra Feature
 I added an animation of the bird cards sliding into place row by row onto the screen.

+When searching, pressing 'Enter' will filter results. as well as changing category selection or sort selection.